Saturday, 31 December 2011

 Best Drone-Rock Kraut Inspired Fuzzed-up Guitar Album

 Two way split between Moon Duo's Mazes and Wooden Shjips' West.
 Same album really.
 Same band (or very similar).
 Lovely.
 Repetitive but lovely.

 Best 'What Do We Call This Music Cos I Don't Think You Can Dance To It?'
 Dance Music

 Two winners here- the Massive Attack v Burial 12" was very good, especially the Paradise Circus side.
 Death In Vegas' Trans-Love Energies is dark, scary and very absorbing.
 Jamie Xx's single was good but I find his/their stuff easier to admire than to love.

 Thanks to Nolan Micron at Castles In Space I loved Free School's Lemon single, especially the Time And Space Remix.
 Back in the spring Gatto Fritto's full length debut album had me skipping around the house.
 Ace both.
 DJ Harvey's Locusolus was chock full of electronic delights as well.

 Best British Guitar Stuff

 I wasn't knocked out by the album but Arctic Monkeys recorded the best song this year that expertly spliced peak period Bunnymen with peak period New Order- That's Where You're Wrong, a great song.
-The Horrors Skying has been played a lot, and their song Still Life is a contender for something or other, although at times those early Simple Minds keyboards are a little too much (I know, I should like Simple Minds early stuff, but I don't OK?).
+The Horrors Skying has been played a lot, and their song Still Life is a contender for something or other, although at times those early Simple Minds keyboards are a little too much (I know, I should like Simple Minds early stuff).
 Despite their generic, derivative, two chord indie fuzz album being generic and derivative I can't dislike The Vaccines debut album.
 It's good to singalong to in the car (sounds like a very Dad thing to say).